-A Jack-in-the-Green was revived for the Whitstable Folk Festival in 1976 and is now central to the Whitstable May Day celebrations.
-The Jack is supported by Oyster Morris who also have their own Green Man who combines the roles of Jester and announcer dressed in white and green.
+A Jack-in-the-Green was revived for the Whitstable Folk Festival in 1976 and became central to the Whitstable May Day celebrations.
+The Jack was supported by Oyster Morris who also had their own Green Man who combined the roles of Jester and announcer dressed in white and green.
 The Whitstable Jack is accompanied by two attendants dressed as Robin Hood and Maid Marian.
 Dixie Lee one of the original organisers said in 1992 “At the time it just seemed like the Jack was looking for a reason to come out again, and I must say that every year when Jack makes his appearance on the street I get such a feeling of power from him that I know it was the right thing to do” After 40 years of reviving the Whitstable Jack, Dixie Lee retired in 2016 at the age of 80 and Oyster Morris took over the Jack and the procession.
 Sadly in 2019 Oyster Morris hung up their bells and closed.
 It is hoped that the Jack in the Green will continue

 The Whitstable Times of 4th May 1895 included a report about a Jack in the Green catching fire on Whitstable High Street.
 Stephen Penn was in the Jack “encased in a pyramid of evergreens covered with thin colour paper….
 “Jack” thought he would have a pipe and proceeded to light up” A spark from the pipe ascended to the upper part of the casing and caught alight.
 “He was instantly enveloped in flames” Fortunately the evergreens seem to have protected him and he only had his whiskers burnt off.
 His son Stephen Penn Jnr. however became ignited whilst attempting to help his father and was badly burnt, he was treated by the newly formed ambulance corps.
 A story circulated in 1977 that in 1912 the Whitstable Jack in the Green caught fire and the man inside burnt to death putting a stop to the tradition.
 There is no evidence of this and perhaps it is more than likely that the writer was in fact referring to the 1895 incident and perhaps embellishing it with their own memories of the 1973 film “The Wicker Man” for dramatic effect.
 In May 2016 Dixie Lee informed me of an addition to this story from a local lady that she knows well.
 Her Grandmother (whilst heavily pregnant) was walking to the shops when see saw the Jack catch fire.
 This caused such a shock that she went into labour.
 The result was a baby girl called May.
 May seems to have been unaffected by the incident and lived to the ripe old age of 99!

-In 1983 Mo Johnson built a Jack-in-the-Green in the back garden of the ‘Dog and Bell’ pub .
-An off shoot of the Covent Garden Jack Mo was inspired by a photograph taken by contemporary historian Thankful Sturdee of the original Fowlers troop with their Jack in the Green c.1900.
+In 1984 Mo Johnson and Andy Lamb built a Jack-in-the-Green in the back garden of the ‘Dog and Bell’ pub in Deptford.
+Mo was inspired by a photograph taken by contemporary historian Thankful Sturdee of the original Fowlers troop with their Jack in the Green c.1900.
 The revived Jack was paraded with Blackheath Morris (a side morphed from the Blackheath Foot’n’Death Men who used to dance at events featuring bands like Hawkwind and the Pink Fairies).

 The current Fowlers Troop Jack goes out on the streets of South East London or the City of London each May Day accompanied by the current Fowler’s Troop a wonderful collection of costumed figures.
 The Deptford Jack often used to meet up with the now rarely sighted City of London Jack in the Green on May Day.
 When May Day fell on the Bank Holiday Monday both the Deptford and City of London Jacks often went to Hastings to join with the Hastings Jack in the Green in the celebrations.
 This last occurred in 2012.
 The Jack stands at around 11 feet tall when lifted.
 Graham Newson who took on the mantle as keeper and main carrier of the Jack in the early 90’s customised the interior of the Jack to include storage space for essentials including cigarettes, beer tankard a repair kit, a change of clothes and on occasions a set of morris sticks.
-After 30 years the original frame for the Deptford Jack in the Green (which was funded by Kevin Coyle the late landlord of The Dog and Bell pub) was past its best and so, in 2015, a new metal frame was created specially and paid for from a fund left by Doug Adams who was the lead musician of Fowler’s Troop.
+After 30 years the original frame for the Deptford Jack in the Green (which was funded by Kevin Coyle the late landlord of The Dog and Bell pub) was past its best and so, in 2015, a new metal frame was created specially and paid for from a fund left by the late Doug Adams who was the lead musician of Fowler’s Troop.
 The Jack was christened at the start of the 2015 May Day procession.
 The Jack is usually dressed on April 30th at the Dog & Bell pub.